GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 Users on data plans may avoid downloading large files for fear of cost, so you may also want to display an associated cost so users can make an active comparison for a specific file or task.
-For example, if the music app above could detect if the user is on a data plan and show the file size so that users can see the true cost of a file.
+For example, if the music app above could detect if the user is on a data plan and show the file size so that users can see the cost of a file.

 ### Help prevent hacked experiences